Ms. Katlyn Maxon, RN

 Absence from School -- Please click here for important information from our nurse regarding absence from school.

-According to New York State Law, all students in seventh and tenth grade, and all students that are new to ND-BG, are required to have a physical exam on file in the health office.
+According to New York State Law, all students in Grades 7, 9, & 11, and all students that are new to ND-BG (including Grade 6), are required to have a physical exam on file in the health office.
 A current physical means one that has been done within the last twelve months.
 This will also cover the student if he/she wishes to participate in an interscholastic sports or apply for working papers.

 In order for any student to participate in an interscholastic sport they must have a current physical and a sports health update form on file in the Health Office.
 A current physical means an exam that was done within the last twelve months.
 Students will not be allowed to participate without this physical per New York State Law.
 The sports health update form, which is filled out by a parent, is a requirement for every sports season and is used to both update the current physical, and to give parental permission for the student to participate.

 I must have both of these documents on file before sports participation begins.
 If they are not received within a timely manner the student will be removed from the sport until the paperwork is in.
 Do not give any paperwork to your child’s coach.
 Send in all paperwork to the attention of the Health Office or the Main Office.
 Thank you!

 To help ensure the health and safety of young athletes, the CDC developed the Heads Up: Concussion in Youth Sports initiative to offer information about concussions to coaches, parents, and athletes involved in youth sports.
 The Heads Up initiative provides important information on preventing, recognizing, and responding to a concussion.
 We have included a link here so you may have easy access to this important information.